2023 Jacksonville shooting: Shooting

 According to police, by 11:39 a.m.
 EDT, Ryan Christopher Palmeter left his home in Clay County, Florida.
 At 12:48 p.m., he arrived at Edward Waters University and put on a tactical vest at the back of his car.
 A TikTok video of Palmeter putting on the vest was recorded by a bystander and uploaded online.
 At 12:55 p.m., campus security arrived at his location and asked for identification.
 Palmeter failed to identify himself and left the parking lot at 12:57 p.m.; he was shadowed by a campus security officer who was leaving at 12:58 p.m.
 Before 1:08 p.m., the campus officer flagged down a police officer who then started processing a BOLO alert.

-At 1:08 p.m., Palmeter shot 11 rounds into the front windshield of a car outside the Dollar General store, killing the driver.
+At 1:08 p.m., Palmeter shot 11 rounds from the PA-15 into the front windshield of a car outside the Dollar General store, killing the driver.
 The gunfire triggered a nearby ShotSpotter device.
-He then entered the store and killed another victim.
-Palmeter wore a tactical vest, a face covering, blue rubber gloves, and ear protection during the shooting.
+He then entered the store and killed another victim with the rifle.
+Palmeter wore body armor, a face covering, blue rubber gloves, and ear protection during the shooting.
 Multiple people fled through the store's rear exit, with Palmeter exiting the same door shortly after.
 At 1:09 p.m., a one-round ShotSpotter alert went off, followed by Palmeter reentering the store through the rear door and attempting to shoot a security camera but missing.
 At that time, the first 911 voice call was received.
 At 1:10 p.m., two more customers entered the store through the front door.
-At 1:13 p.m., Palmeter killed one of them, then chased the other person around the store, shooting at her but missing.
-The victim being chased was able to exit through the rear door, with Palmeter following after her, shooting out the same door, and then reentering the building.
+At 1:13 p.m., Palmeter killed one of them with the Glock, then chased the other person around the store, shooting at her but missing.
+The woman was able to exit through the rear door, with Palmeter following after her, shooting out the same door, and then reentering the building.
+At an unknown time, Palmeter fired multiple rounds at responding officers, hitting a police cruiser without injuring the occupant, before retreating back into the store.

 At 1:14 p.m., Palmeter entered an office; four minutes later, he sent a text message to his father, instructing him to use a screwdriver to enter his room.
 There, his father found a last will and testament and a suicide note on Palmeter's laptop.
 At 1:19 p.m., 11 minutes after the first shots were fired, police officers entered the building and heard a single shot, suspected to be Palmeter killing himself.
 His parents contacted the police at 1:53 p.m.
 At 3:44 p.m., SWAT confirmed Palmeter was dead.
 At least three manifestos were found on his body, including those addressed to his parents, the news media, and federal agents.
 All three victims were black, consistent with an intent to kill black people as Palmeter wrote in the manifestos.